-Ralph J. Roberts founded Comcast Corporation, a global media and technology company, with the purchase of a 1,200-subscriber cable television system in Tupelo, Mississippi in 1963.
+Ralph J. Roberts founded Comcast Corporation with the purchase of a 1,200-subscriber cable television system in Tupelo, Mississippi in 1963.
 From Comcast’s humble roots, Ralph went on to create a company that is the nation’s largest video, high-speed Internet and phone provider to residential customers under the XFINITY brand and also provides these services to businesses.
 The Company is the majority owner and manager of NBCUniversal, which operates 30 news and entertainment cable networks, the NBC and Telemundo broadcast networks, television production operations, television station groups, Universal Pictures and Universal Parks and Resorts.
 Additionally, Comcast has a majority ownership in Comcast-Spectacor, whose major holdings include the Philadelphia Flyers NHL hockey team and the Wells Fargo Center, a large multipurpose arena in Philadelphia.
 Today, he is Founder and Chairman Emeritus of the Company’s Board of Directors, and his son Brian L. Roberts serves as Chairman and CEO.

 Prior to starting Comcast, Ralph was President and CEO of Pioneer Industries, a leading men’s clothing accessories company, Vice President of Muzak Corporation and an account executive with Aitken Kynett Advertising Agency.